dh4gan/oberon/README.md

 * 4th Order Hermite N Body integration (shared variable timestep)
 * Obliquity evolution taken from Laskar (1986a, A&A, 157, 59) and Laskar (1986b A&A, 164, 437)
 * Ability to checkpoint/restart simulations (with a health warning at albedo transitions)
-* Algorithms to accommodate ice sheet melting (in testing)
+* Algorithms to accommodate ice sheet melting
-* Carbonate Silicate Cycle Modelling (Williams and Kasting 1997)
+* Carbonate Silicate Cycle Modelling (Williams and Kasting 1997, Haqq-Misra et al 2016)
 * Library of Python plotting scripts
 * Library of example parameter setups to run